m-onz/wapt-course/01_process.md

 ## Exploitation proof

-Keep it short and keep redundant information to a minimum.
+* keep it short and keep redundant information to a minimum.

-Include snapshots and exploit payloads so that the attack can be reproduced.
+* include snapshots and exploit payloads so that the attack can be reproduced.

-Do not show your workings.. only show a small example POC to demonstrate the vulnerability is present.
+* do not show your workings.. only show a small example POC to demonstrate the vulnerability is present.

-Only include one impactful outcome per exploitation... work laterally.
+* only include one impactful outcome per exploitation... work laterally.

 ## Remediation report